Crossfire

 Plot

-In the opening scene, a man is half-seen beating a Jewish man named Joseph Samuels to death in a hotel room.
-After the police are called in to investigate his murder, Captain Finlay suspects that the murderer may be among a group of demobilized soldiers who had been with Samuels and his female companion at a hotel bar the night of his death.
+In Washington D.C., a former US Army soldier named Joseph Samuels is found dead in a hotel room.
+Police Captain Finlay suspects that the murderer may be among a group of demobilized servicemen had been with Samuels and his female companion Miss Lewis at a hotel bar the night of his death.

 Awards